thevortexcloud/WallpaperManager/README.md

 **NOTE**: For those viewing this repo on github: This repo is an automated mirror of the repo that is hosted on a private gitlab, as such the CI script is designed to be used on gitlab.
-That said bug reports, suggestionns, and what not are welcome here.
+That said bug reports, suggestions, and what not are welcome here.

 # Introduction